 We created a workspace that communicates Losinger Marazzi’s strengths and capabilities, reinforcing the company culture internally and helping them to transform from builders into co-creators of built environments.
 The honesty of the construction within the space showcases their capabilities to potential clients and collaborators; while the thoughtful distribution of teams and the strategically designed catalyst spaces break silos and create connections between departments to boost collaborative thinking and interaction.

 By building a community of employee ambassadors and working closely with stakeholders at every organisational level, we were able to collect insights and track satisfaction through the project’s development, construction, and completion.
+Five months after moving in, 93% of collaborators confirmed that the new workspace has positively impacted productivity with 89% of them agreeing that the client experience has been optimised.

 A proud tradition, an innovative future